life3biotech/ai_engine/docs/4-inference-module.md

 ### **Running the evaluation and calibration pipeline**
 (Only required to execute once until the next model change or parameters update)

+**Important:** Before running `eval_model.py` script, you are required to run `python -m src.load_data` (under 2-data-pipeline-setup.html) at least once to generate the data pipeline files.
+Ensure the following folder and file are created if you are using the default configuration `data_prep`
+*  in pipelines.yml - processed_data_path: `"C:\ai_engine\data\processed"`
+* within the folder, ensure the following file with similar naming convention is created `annotations_test_xxx.csv` or

+Failure to do so, will result in error running `eval_model`

-**Evaluation and calibration** of the model is required every time a new model or new parameters are applied.
+**Evaluation and calibration** of the model is required every time a **new model or new parameters** are applied.
 You are required to execute this step once only until the next modification.

 1. On the terminal, change to your working directory with the following command: